calum74/econv/README.md

 ```
 The datatype used to store non-binary entropy.
 The larger this data type, the more efficient the entropy conversion, but the entropy converter pre-fetches more entropy up to the size of `result_type`.

-To ensure good efficiency, the size of `result_type` should be much larger than the output range, and *must* be twice as large as the maximum output range required.
+To ensure good efficiency, the size of `result_type` should be much larger than the output range, and *must* be at least twice as large as the maximum output range required.

 ```c++
 typedef U buffer_type;